 Depending on the murmur and the degree of clinical signs, further testing may be advised to determine the cause.
 This generally involves X-rays, electrical recording of the heart (ECG), and ultrasound examination (echocardiography).
 In some cases, if your veterinarian suspects that the heart murmur is secondary to another disease, more extensive tests may be recommended.

 The specific treatment will depend on the cause of the heart disease.
 At this time, few congenital heart abnormalities in the cat other than patent ductus arteriosus (see below) can be surgically corrected.
 When a young kitten is diagnosed with heart disease, diagnostic testing will help determine what the prognosis is and whether medical treatment is necessary.
 In many situations, if a heart murmur has been detected on a routine examination, but the cat is not showing signs of problems, careful monitoring is the best option.

 "The presence of a heart murmur does not necessarily mean that your cat's quality of life or life expectancy will be affected."

 The presence of a heart murmur does not necessarily mean that your cat's quality of life or life expectancy will be affected.

-What inherited heart diseases do cats get?
+Are there inherited heart diseases that cats get?

-Maine Coon - a severe form of heart muscle disease (hypertrophic cardiomyopathy) is seen in some Maine Coon cats.
+Maine Coon.
+A severe form of heart muscle disease (hypertrophic cardiomyopathy) is seen in some Maine Coon cats.
 Affected cats may begin to develop problems as early as three months of age, while less affected cats show signs of heart failure by two to four years of age.
 A recent study showed that 33% of Maine Coon cats had a genetic abnormality related to hypertrophic cardiomyopathy.

-American and British shorthair - a less serious form of hypertrophic cardiomyopathy is seen in these breeds.
+American and British Shorthair.
+A less serious form of hypertrophic cardiomyopathy is seen in these breeds.